ZA

 First actions (keep it clean)

-- Preserve accident evidence (case numbers, reports, contacts, dates).
+- Preserve accident evidence such as case numbers, reports, contacts, and dates.

-- Keep funeral invoices/receipts and proof of payment (if claiming funeral expenses).
+- Keep funeral invoices or receipts and proof of payment.

-- Create a one-page timeline: accident → hospital/police → death → documents gathered → submissions.
+- Create a one-page timeline: accident → hospital or police → death → documents gathered → submissions.

-- Get a reference/acknowledgement for every submission and follow up on a schedule.
+- Get a reference or acknowledgement for every submission and follow up on a schedule.

 Funeral expenses (small but useful nuance)